 Unfortunately, that very feature leads to its downfall as well.
 It is bereft of GUIs/CSS/JavaScript, so you cannot expect much from it.
 A few Google searches and going through the RSS feeds were the most that it could handle.

-The downsides of missing such important browser components seem to have outweighed the benefits from its availability in the Roku store.
+The downsides of missing such important browser components seem to have outweighed the benefits of its availability in the Roku store.

 Screen Cast via Android